mzazon/awesome-cloud-projects/gcp/service-discovery-traffic-director-dns/service-discovery-traffic-director-dns.md

 ## Prerequisites

 1. Google Cloud account with appropriate permissions for Compute Engine, Cloud DNS, and Traffic Director
-2. Google Cloud SDK (gcloud CLI) installed and configured
+2. Google Cloud SDK (gcloud CLI) installed and configured (version 450.0.0 or later)
 3. Basic understanding of microservices architecture and DNS concepts
 4. Knowledge of load balancing and service mesh principles
 5. Estimated cost: $50-100 for running resources during this tutorial (delete resources after completion to avoid ongoing charges)